 But what do you do when you hear an argument starting?
 Try this.

-First: Give them a chance to work out their disagreement on their own, they need to learn that
+STEP 1: Give them a chance to work out their disagreement on their own.
+They need to learn that.

-Second: Intervene Let each tell the story, no interrupting is allowed and everyone gets a turn Being heard is really important for one’s self-esteem Stay neutral at all times Find out the facts
+STEP 2: Intervene.
+Let each tell the story, no interrupting is allowed and everyone gets a turn.
+Being heard is really important for one’s self-esteem.
+Stay neutral at all times.
+Find out the facts.

-Third: Then ask; “What can you do to solve this problem?”
-Make suggestions when the kids seem stuck
+STEP 3: Then ask; “What can you do to solve this problem?”
+Make suggestions when the kids seem stuck.

-If nothing above works there is one more solution, AAD; Anticipate And Distract It asks more of you as a parent, always being on top of things, always within hearing, it’s kind of tiring But sometimes, and for periods, an intervention before the argument escalades is the only sane solution At least for your nerves and tortured ears
+If nothing above works there is one more solution – AAD: Anticipate And Distract.
+It demands more of you as a parent.
+To always be on top of things and always within hearing can be a tiring task.
+But sometimes, and for certain periods, an intervention before the argument escalades is the only sane solution.
+At least for your nerves and tortured ears.